zilliztech/zdoc/docs/tutorials/data/search-query-get/consistency-level.md

 # Consistency Level

-As a distributed vector database, Milvus offers multiple levels of consistency to ensure that each node or replica can access the same data during read and write operations.
+As a distributed vector database, Zilliz Cloud offers multiple levels of consistency to ensure that each node or replica can access the same data during read and write operations.
 Currently, the supported levels of consistency include **Strong**, **Bounded**, **Eventually**, and **Session**, with **Bounded** being the default level of consistency used.

 ## Overview{#overview}

-Milvus is a system that separates storage and computation.
+Zilliz Cloud is a system that separates storage and computation.
 In this system, **DataNodes** are responsible for the persistence of data and ultimately store it in distributed object storage such as MinIO/S3. **QueryNodes** handle computational tasks like Search.
 These tasks involve processing both **batch data** and **streaming data**.
 Simply put, batch data can be understood as data that has already been stored in object storage while streaming data refers to data that has not yet been stored in object storage.
 Due to network latency, QueryNodes often do not hold the most recent streaming data.
 Without additional safeguards, performing Search directly on streaming data may result in the loss of many uncommitted data points, affecting the accuracy of search results.

-Milvus Commercial Edition is a system that separates storage and computation.
+Zilliz Cloud Commercial Edition is a system that separates storage and computation.
 In this system, DataNodes are responsible for the persistence of data and ultimately store it in distributed object storage such as MinIO/S3.
 QueryNodes handle computational tasks like Search.
 These tasks involve processing both batch data and streaming data.
 Simply put, batch data can be understood as data that has already been stored in object storage, while streaming data refers to data that has not yet been stored in object storage.
 Due to network latency, QueryNodes often do not hold the most recent streaming data.
 Without additional safeguards, performing Search directly on streaming data may result in the loss of many uncommitted data points, affecting the accuracy of search results.

 ![UlOJwpWuKhj5LAbGSp9cwMFznEb](/img/UlOJwpWuKhj5LAbGSp9cwMFznEb.png)

 As shown in the figure above, QueryNodes can receive both streaming data and batch data simultaneously after receiving a Search request.
 However, due to network latency, the streaming data obtained by QueryNodes may be incomplete.

-To address this issue, Milvus timestamps each record in the data queue and continuously inserts synchronization timestamps into the data queue.
+To address this issue, Zilliz Cloud timestamps each record in the data queue and continuously inserts synchronization timestamps into the data queue.
 Whenever a synchronization timestamp (syncTs) is received, QueryNodes sets it as the ServiceTime, meaning that QueryNodes can see all data prior to that Service Time.
-Based on the ServiceTime, Milvus can provide guarantee timestamps (GuaranteeTs) to meet different user requirements for consistency and availability.
+Based on the ServiceTime, Zilliz Cloud can provide guarantee timestamps (GuaranteeTs) to meet different user requirements for consistency and availability.
 Users can inform QueryNodes of the need to include data prior to a specified point in time in the search scope by specifying GuaranteeTs in their Search requests.

 ![Owddb7D3Fo8zyFxJgWWcZCxanIf](/img/Owddb7D3Fo8zyFxJgWWcZCxanIf.png)